screwdriver-cd/guide/docs/user-guide/local.md

 ## Usage
-Run build with specific the job.
-Even if a job is succeeded, any other jobs are not triggered.
+Run a build for a specific job.
+Even if the build succeeds, other builds are not triggered.
 ```bash
 $ sd-local build <job name>
 ```